 Robustness of quantum operations or controls is important to build reliable quantum devices.
-The robustness-infidelity measure (RIMp) is introduced to statistically quantify the robustness and fidelity of a controller as the p-order Wasserstein distance between the fidelity distribution of the controller under any uncertainty and an ideal fidelity distribution.
+The robustness-infidelity measure (RIMp) is introduced to statistically quantify in a single measure the robustness and fidelity of a controller as the p-th order Wasserstein distance between the fidelity distribution of the controller under any uncertainty and an ideal fidelity distribution.
 The RIMp is the p-th root of the p-th raw moment of the infidelity distribution.
-Using a metrization argument, we justify why RIM1 (the average infidelity) suffices as a practical robustness measure.
+Using a metrization argument, we justify why RIM1 (the average infidelity) is a good practical robustness measure.
 Based on the RIMp, an algorithmic robustness-infidelity measure (ARIM) is developed to quantify the expected robustness and fidelity of controllers found by a control algorithm.
-The utility of the RIM and ARIM is demonstrated by considering the problem of robust control of spin-12 networks using energy landscape shaping subject to Hamiltonian uncertainty.
-The robustness and fidelity of individual control solutions as well as the expected robustness and fidelity of controllers found by different popular quantum control algorithms are characterized.
-For algorithm comparisons, stochastic and non-stochastic optimization objectives are considered, with the goal of effective RIM optimization in the latter.
-Although high fidelity and robustness are often conflicting objectives, some high fidelity, robust controllers can usually be found, irrespective of the choice of the quantum control algorithm.
-However, for noisy optimization objectives, adaptive sequential decision making approaches such as reinforcement learning have a cost advantage compared to standard control algorithms and, in contrast, the infidelities obtained are more consistent with higher RIM values for low noise levels.
+The utility of the RIM and ARIM is demonstrated on energy landscape controllers of spin-1/2 networks subject to Hamiltonian uncertainty.
+The robustness and fidelity of individual controllers as well as the expected robustness and fidelity of controllers found by different popular quantum control algorithms are characterized.
+For algorithm comparisons, stochastic and non-stochastic optimization objectives are considered.
+Although high fidelity and robustness are often conflicting objectives, some high-fidelity, robust controllers can usually be found, irrespective of the choice of the quantum control algorithm.
+However, for noisy or stochastic optimization objectives, adaptive sequential decision-making approaches, such as reinforcement learning, have a cost advantage compared to standard control algorithms and, in contrast, the high infidelities obtained are more consistent with high RIM values for low noise levels.

 The code associated with this work is available at: